5k-mirrors/misc-poe-tools/level-like-a-coward/README.md

 # PoE - Level like a coward

-Sends system notifications when you need to change rooms or the map is finished.
+In a `The Coward's Trial` map this script sends system notifications when you need to change rooms or the map is finished.
 This lets you AFK in a rota.

 ### Usage: